MathCunha16/docker-compose-sonarqube-branch-plugin-with-postgres/README.md

 ## How to Use

 1.  **Download:**
-    Clone this repository or download the `docker-compose.yml` file into a new directory (for example, `~/docker/sonarqube`).
+    Clone this repository or download the `docker-compose.yml` file into a new directory (for example, `~/docker/sonarqube-branch`).

 2.  **Start the Services:**
     From inside that directory, run:
     ```bash
     docker-compose up -d
     ```
-    This will pull the latest images (if you don't have them) and start the containers.
+    This will pull the images (if you don't have them) and start the containers.

 3.  **Access SonarQube:**
     Wait 1-2 minutes for the server to initialize.
-You can check the logs with `docker-compose logs -f sonarqube`.
+You can check the logs with:
+    ```bash
+    docker-compose logs -f sonarqube
+    ```

     Once it's running, access the dashboard in your browser at:
     **[http://localhost:9000](http://localhost:9000)**